QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 To be clear, unlike Python, R, and MATLAB (to a lesser extent), the reason to drop the ``for`` is **not** for performance reasons, but rather because of code clarity

-Loops of this sort are at least as efficient than vectorized approach in compiled languages like Julia, so use a for loop if you think it makes the code more clear
+Loops of this sort are at least as efficient as vectorized approach in compiled languages like Julia, so use a for loop if you think it makes the code more clear

 .. code-block:: julia